hotgloupi/configure.py/README.md

     $ ./configure -E CXX=clang++

-Which is a global to project, and all build (future ones too) will inherit this variable, and possibly override it with a build specific one.
+Which is global to the project, and all build (future ones too) will inherit this variable, and possibly override it with a build specific one.

 #### Typed variables and command line operator syntax